imor/uci/README.md

 ## Installing engines
 Place your own uci engines inside the *uci/engines* directory.
-UCI will detect all the uci engines inside the engines directory by visiting all the files recursively.
+UCI will detect all the uci engines inside the engines directory by visiting all the files recursively and trying to run them.
 The detected engines can be retrieved by calling the *getAvailableEngines* function.

 ## Installing books